What is Music Therapy and How Does It Work for Mental Health?

 In this video, I describe a bit more about what music therapy is and why it works:

-Music Therapy for Mental Health
+Why Use Music Therapy to Address Mental Health Concerns?

 What Music Is